AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **Michael**: Momentum allows us to not only use the current gradient but using past 'acceleration' to calculate the velocity.
 This is important because if the velocity is not very fast then it will allow SGD to not get stuck in a non-optimal local minimum.

+**Dale**: Original gradient descent only uses information from the current iteration, while momentum uses information from past iterations.
+Momentum can help the optimizer converge in a fast manner and escape from the local minimum to a global minimum.

 **7. What is a tensor, have you seen it before?
 Did you understand the section on the dot-product?**